-My preference is Radiata Pine, these needles grow in clusters from a single origin point on a branch, they are softer to touch than other conifers and tend to grow longer in length.
+My preference is Pinus Radiata as they grow in abundance around NZ, these needles grow in clusters from a single origin point on a branch, they are softer to touch than other conifers and tend to grow longer in length.

 You want to pick new growth pine needles for a nicer tasting tea with all the medicinal benefits.
 Pine needles have been used by indigenous populations around the world as both food and medicine for hundreds of years and I also read that Taoist priests drank pine needle tea as they believed it made them live longer.

 I don’t advise ingesting pine essential oil, ingesting essential oils can be dangerous and should not be done unless advised by a certified practitioner.
 For more about the dangers of ingesting essential oils click here.